Bobby Wilder Press Conference (Transcript and Video)

 By ODU Athletics

-Below is the transcript for the Bobby Wilder press conference.
+Below is the transcript from the Bobby Wilder Press Conference.